What’s the difference between Assisted Living and Independent Living?

 By Millie Hizer

 During the past twenty years, retirement options for senior citizens have greatly expanded.
-From independent living communities to assisted living facilities, retirees are able to choose the lifestyle that best fits their needs.
+From independent living communities to assisted living facilities, retirees are able to choose the lifestyle that best fits their needs; in fact, there’s an excellent assisted living facility in Alexandria Virginia at Hermitage NOVA.
 However, the differences between independent living and assisted living can oftentimes be misunderstood.
 So what are the factors that distinguish these various retirement options?

 The role of staff members in an independent living community also differs from the role of staff members in an assisted living community.
 For instance, in an Independent living community, staff members plan activities such as golf tournaments, luaus, and trips to the grocery.
 The goal is to provide a safe and enjoyable retirement experience while still allowing capable retirees to live an independent lifestyle.
 The houses have got features like residential stairlifts for those who need them but they are still free to live independently.

 While the benefits of residing in an independent living community are numerous, many elderly citizens need a more advanced level of care.
 In an assisted living facility, staff members provide care 24 hours a day, 7 days a week, and focus on making sure residents are able to safely perform daily tasks.

 Leigh J. Rice is the Administrator of Hawthorn House, an assisted living facility located on the grounds of Bob Hope Village.
 Rice explains, â€œIn assisted living we help assist people with doing daily living activities such as walking, taking their medications, and using the restroom.
 We also provide and plate three meals a day, as well as snacks, and make sure our residents are receiving proper nutrition.